Is my MRI accurate? Is it Reliable?

-In a 2016 study doctors writing in the Archives of physical medicine and rehabilitation made this observation: (we saw) evidence that weight bearing MRI evaluations based on (current) imaging protocols are compatible with patients reporting mild to moderate knee osteoarthritis-related pain.3
+In a 2016 study doctors writing in the Archives of Physical Medicine and Rehabilitation (4) made this observation: (we saw) evidence that weight-bearing MRI evaluations based on (current) imaging protocols are compatible with patients reporting mild to moderate knee osteoarthritis-related pain.

-The simple understanding to that research is: A patient reports knee pain, a doctor sends him/her to get an MRI.
+The simple understanding of that research is: A patient reports knee pain, a doctor sends him/her to get an MRI.
 The finding?
 MRI confirms what you told your doctor, you have knee pain.
 This is the kind of research that indirectly confirms research like this: 43% of Knee MRIs are arguably useless.

 Research says 43% of Knee MRIs are arguably useless